Rohitpatil1304/Rohitpatil1304/README.md

 ## Hi there 👋

 # 💫 About Me:
 Third-year B.Tech Computer Engineering student with a strong foundation in Data Analytics, Data Science, and<br>Machine Learning and ML ops.
 Proficient in Python, Advanced SQL, and Data Visualization tools, with hands-on<br>experience in building predictive models and analyzing datasets.
-Eager to apply analytical skills to real-world<br>challenges and contribute to innovative projects.
+Eager to apply analytical skills to real world<br>challenges and contribute to innovative projects.

 ## 🌐 Socials: